 Can Stem Cells studies help Alzheimer’s Disease?

-Today, new treatments and advances in research are giving new hope to people affected by this disease.
-The Alzheimer’s Stem Cell Clinical Studies are being studied for their efficacy in improving the complications in patients with Alzheimer’s, through the use of stem cells.
+Today, new treatments and advances in research are giving hope to people affected by this Azlheimer’s disease.
+The Alzheimer’s Stem Cell Therapy Studies are being studied for their efficacy in improving the complications in patients with Alzheimer’s, through the use of stem cells.
 These procedures may help patients who don’t respond to typical drug treatment.

 - What is Alzheimer's?

 Every 70 seconds, someone in America develops Alzheimer’s disease.
 While the cause is still unknown, most experts agree that is isn’t caused by a single factor, but rather multiple factors.
 However, one common factor is advancing age.
 An estimated 5.3 million Americans have Alzheimer’s disease, with nearly 97% of those over the age of 65.